scm127/rock-paper-scissors-exercise/README.md

 PLAYER_NAME="Sean Minson"

-# Run the Game Script from the command line:
+# Run the Game Script and Play from the command line:
 ```sh
 python game.py
 ```
+Note that if anything other than "rock", "paper", or "scissors" is entered, it will be invalid and you will have to run the game again.